Indian mathematics: Pingala (300 BCE – 200 BCE)

 Among the scholars of the post-Vedic period who contributed to mathematics, the most notable is Pingala (piṅgalá) (fl.
 300–200 BCE), a music theorist who authored the Chhandas Shastra (chandaḥ-śāstra, also Chhandas Sutra chhandaḥ-sūtra), a Sanskrit treatise on prosody.
-There is evidence that in his work on the enumeration of syllabic combinations, Pingala stumbled upon both Pascal's triangle and binomial coefficients, although he did not have knowledge of the binomial theorem itself.
 Pingala's work also contains the basic ideas of Fibonacci numbers (called maatraameru).
-Although the Chandah sutra hasn't survived in its entirety, a 10th-century commentary on it by Halāyudha has.
+Although the Chandah sutra has not survived in its entirety, a 10th-century commentary on it by Halāyudha has.
 Halāyudha, who refers to the Pascal triangle as Meru-prastāra (literally "the staircase to Mount Meru"), has this to say:

 The text also indicates that Pingala was aware of the combinatorial identity: